Joaquín Duato: Board membership and honors

 In recognition of his efforts, Duato was named a Healthcare Businesswomen's Association Honorable Mentor honoree in 2017.
 In 2021, Duato was ranked #3 on the NJBIZ Manufacturing Power 50 list.
 The following year, Duato received the 2022 ESADE Award for his leadership with Johnson & Johnson.
 In 2023 Duato was bestowed with the Order of Civil Merit, Commander by Number, by King Felipe VI of Spain.
 He is also a member of the Business Roundtable.

 Duato has been on the boards of the United States-Spain Council, UNICEF USA, Tsinghua University School of Pharmaceutical Sciences, and the Hess Corporation.
 He was chair of Pharmaceutical Research and Manufacturers of America from 2017 to 2018.

 Personal life

 Duato is married, with two adult children, and lives in Pennsylvania.

+He is the brother of actress Ana Duato, uncle of actor Miguel Bernardeau, and cousin of dancer Nacho Duato.